-Would you be tempted to work from home?
+Now that you have tried some time at home with your children, would you be tempted to work from home permanently?
 It sounds like a dream but there are drawbacks…

 When you are employed, the idea that you could work from home sounds just too good to be true.
 Once you have children it becomes even more tempting, as it can be quite heartbreaking dropping them off to nursery each morning.
 How wonderful would it be to be able to see them grow up and spend as much time with them as you want to?